TERA and Call Center Applications

 |Network Jack/ Intellijack|

-While many VoIP phone manufacturers are now including a switch in the phone, this is really designed for legacy applications where two data pairs are not always available.
+While many VoIP phone manufacturers include a network switch in the phone, this is really designed for legacy applications where two data pairs are not always available.
 The switch in the phone introduces a single point of failure to the work area.
 Also, as this is an active device, it adds to administrative overhead.
-Active equipment has a much shorter lifecycle than do passive components (which are typically 10-15 years), making the investment of a passive cable show significantly better ROI over time than an active component that may require replacement once or twice in the same time frame.
+Active equipment has a much shorter lifecycle (typically 3-5 years) than do passive components (typically 10-15 years), making the investment in a passive cable significantly better than an active component that may require replacement once or twice in the same time frame.

-For instance, one TERA® can support the same 10/100 devices as two category 5e or 6 channels for less cost and greater support for future applications such as 2 pair gigabit.
-The savings is realized in materials, space, and labor.
+For instance, one TERA can support the same 10/100 devices as two category 5e or 6 channels for less cost while providing the ability to support future 4-pair applications including 10Gb/s without the need to recable or reterminate.
+Savings is realized in materials, space, and labor.
 A typical implementation of category 5e or 6 wastes two pairs if the end user is utilizing 10/100, as these applications operate over two pairs.
-With TERA, no pairs are wasted and two 10/100 connections can be utilized for each single run.
+With TERA, no pairs are wasted and two 10/100 connections can be operated over each single cable run.

-As you can see, variety of configuration options makes the TERA system the most versatile on the market.
-The diameter of the cable is 25% greater than a traditional Category 6 cable, but it provides far greater versatility and functionality coupled with the highest performing, standards recognized copper connector on the market.
-For more information on the TERA system and to view case studies of other companies taking advantage of this superior technology visit www.siemon.com.
+As you can see, the variety of configuration options makes the Siemon TERA system the most versatile on the market.
+Learn more about the TERA system and to view case studies of companies taking advantage of this superior technology.